Our Island Plan

 Visibility

-Good, falling moderate in showers.
+Good, possibly moderate in showers.

 Rainfall (mm)